 Cindy enjoys spending time with her animal family.

 Valerie began her career at Marin Humane working in the Customer Service department and after two years was promoted to licensing coordinator.
 In this later role, Valerie oversaw a significant increase in dog license revenue for the County.
 In 2005, she moved to the Finance department to fill the role of accounting and human resources clerk.
 Valerie particularly enjoyed interacting with staff as a member of the Finance/HR department.
 In 2008, with the number of full and part-time employees topping 95, Marin Humane realized the need for a dedicated human resources manager and Valerie was a natural fit for the position.
 Now the director of human resources, Valerie offers support, guidance, and resources to the dedicated staff.

 A lifelong cat lover, Valerie became a foster mom to an adoption dog that said “no way” to spending time in the kennel while she was awaiting adoption.
 “Foster mom” turned into “forever mom” and now Valerie happily shares her home and life with Emma.
 Valerie enjoys spending time with family and friends, music, film, reading, and the first days of spring.

-Kim attended attended College of Marin where she studied sociology and Santa Rosa Junior College where she studied criminal justice.
-Kim and her husband Paul have a grown son, Chris, and daughter Meghan, and are kept on their toes by two active German shepherds, Rocky and Cheyenne, and a cat named Mister.
+Kim attended College of Marin where she studied sociology and Santa Rosa Junior College where she studied criminal justice.
+Kim and her husband Paul have a grown son, Chris, and daughter Meghan, and are kept on their toes by three active German shepherds, Rocky, Kala, and Cheyenne.